 Microfinancing- Governments, organizations, and individuals have taken over the attractiveness of microfinance.
 They hope that the loan of money and credit will allow women to function in business and society, which in turn gives them the power to do more in their communities.
 One of the main objectives of the founding of microfinance was the empowerment of women.
 Low-interest rate loans are given to women in developing communities in the hope that they can start a small business and provide for their families.
 But It must be said, however, that the success and efficiency of microcredit and microcredit are controversial and constant debate.

-Conclusion – India is a vast country having world’s largest democratic government.
+Conclusion – India is a vast country having the world’s largest democratic government.
 The government can take bold steps to empower women in India.
 The people of the country (especially men) should also give up ancient views on women and try to inspire women to get independence socially, economically and politically as well.
 Besides, it is said that there a woman behind every successful man.
 So men should understand the importance of women and assist them in the process of empowering themselves.

 Here are a few speeches on women empowerment in India.
 Students can also use it to write short paragraphs on women empowerment in India.